slatedocs/slate/source/index.html.md

 ---
-title: Shiftboard API Reference
+title: Shiftboard Web Services API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - javascript
+  - json

 toc_footers:
   - <a href='https://github.com/shiftboard/slate'>Shiftboard Documentation Powered by Slate</a>

-includes:
-  - errors

 search: true
 ---

-# Shiftboard Web Services API version 2.1

-#### Overview
+# Overview

 **Shiftdata**, the Shiftboard Application Programming Interface (API), is designed to allow simple transactions with the Shiftboard